guhilling/cdi-test/docs/index.md

 ## First test

-First the (not so)obvious: Don't forget to include a ``beans.xml`` for your tests or cdi won't find any of your testing components.
+First the (not so) obvious: Don't forget to include a ``beans.xml`` for your tests or cdi won't find any of your testing components.
 However the test class itself is not a cdi bean but is created by junit.
-This is different from the version 1.x of cdi-test when the test case was created using cdi.
+This is different from the version 1.x of cdi-test where the test case was created using cdi.

 The junit engine is extended with ``CdiTestJunitExtension``.
 The extension takes care of injecting cdi beans into the test.
-Again: The test class itself _is not a cdi bean_, so it is not possible to use any cdi feature like creating an event listener in it.
+Again: The test class itself _is not a cdi bean_, so it is not possible to use every cdi feature like creating an event listener in it.
+Only ``@Inject`` will work and Qualifieres will also be honored.

 In the example below we let the extension resolve and inject the ``SampleService`` which is under test, into the test.